Website visits can predict angler presence using machine learning: Discussion

-Models for predicting angler effort were also explored in previous studies, achieving similar accuracy with different features and methods (\cite{jensen2022phenomenological, askey2018angler, powers2016estimating, hunt2019predicting}).
-For instance, a study predicting daily boating effort at the mouth of the Columbia River, USA, reached Pearson $\mathrm{R}^2$ values of up to 79\% using an overdispersed Poisson likelihood-based generalized linear model with an autoregressive structure, and creel survey data (\cite{jensen2022phenomenological}).
-A generalized linear mixed model combined with the Small Lakes Index Management sampling protocol yielded an $\mathrm{R}^2$ value of 0.68 for annual boat counts across lakes in British Columbia, Canada, based on time-lapse camera data (\cite{askey2018angler}).
-Bayesian methods were applied to predict seasonal angler pressure using drone and fishing app data in a Lithuanian reservoir, and to predict fishing effort per day type using different creel data and aerial surveys for a winter fishery in Ontario (\cite{dainys2022angling, tucker2024estimating}).
-Here, The value of angler-generated data from an online platform, in comparison to commonly used features in prediction models, was demonstrated.
+This study builds upon earlier efforts to model angler effort using diverse datasets and methodologies (\cite{jensen2022phenomenological, askey2018angler, powers2016estimating, hunt2019predicting}).
+For instance, \textcite{jensen2022phenomenological} used an autoregressive Poisson model with creel survey data to predict daily boating effort at the Columbia River, achieving Pearson $\mathrm{R}^2$ values up to 79\%.
+Similarly, \textcite{askey2018angler} combines a generalized linear mixed model with time-lapse camera data to estimate annual boat counts across lakes in British Columbia, reaching an $\mathrm{R}^2$ value of 0.68..
+Bayesian methods also proved effective for predicting seasonal angler effort, using drone and fishing app data in a Lithuanian reservoir, and creel data and aerial surveys for a winter fishery in Ontario (\cite{dainys2022angling, tucker2024estimating}).
+The present study expands this work demonstrating the predictive value of from an online fishing platform in machine-learning models.